 While vaccination efforts have brought the end of the pandemic closer for many countries, people are still going to continue working from home for some time yet.
 And for some, remote and flexible working is going to be a permanent reality.

-If you’ve found yourself battling through the last year as your employees work remotely (and if you’re still struggling with it at this stage), you should consider putting together a thorough and effective remote work policy.
+If you’ve found yourself battling through the two years as your employees work remotely (and if you’re still struggling with it at this stage), you should consider putting together a thorough and effective remote work policy as part of your strategic workforce planning.

 From this point, on managing remote work will be an important part of employee benefits administration within an organization.